Alice Wahome

-Hon.Alice Muthoni Wahome (born April 28, 1959) is a Kenyan politician and current Cabinet Secretary for Water, Sanitation and Irrigation.
+Alice Mūthoni Wahome (born Alice Mūthoni, April 28, 1959) is a Kenyan politician.
+She served as cabinet secretary for Lands, Public Works, Housing and Urban Development.
 Wahome was the elected as Member of Parliament for the Kandara Constituency in the March 2013 general elections and successfully defended her seat in 2017 and 2022 prior to resigning her seat to join cabinet.
 Wahome is a member of UDA.
+She was later dismissed as a cabinet secretary in July 2024.

-Education and Career
+Education and career

 Wahome attended Karumu primary school and Siakago high school for her secondary studies.
-In 1980 to 1984 she attended the University of Nairobi, where she earned a bachelor's degree in law.
-She then earned a post-graduate diploma in law from Kenya School of Law in 1985.
-She is a lawyer by profession.
+From 1980 to 1984, she attended the University of Nairobi, where she earned a bachelor's degree in law.
+She then earned a post-graduate diploma in law from Kenya School of Law in 1985 making her a lawyer by profession.

-In 1988 she worked at the attorney general's chambers as a state counsel, and in 1989 she worked as a legal practitioner at A. M. Wahome and Company Advocates.

-Alice Muthoni is married to Dr Wahome and they have four children.
+In 1988, she worked at the attorney general's chambers as a state counsel, and in 1989 she worked as a legal practitioner at A. M. Wahome and Company Advocates.
+Wahome is married to Mr. Wahome, and they have four children.